run-llama/llama_index/llama-index-integrations/llms/llama-index-llms-sambanovasystems/README.md

 # LlamaIndex LLM Integration: SambaNova LLM

-SambaNovaLLM is a custom LLM (Language Model) interface that allows you to interact with AI models hosted on SambaNova's offerings - SambaNova Cloud and SambaStudio
+SambaNova Systems LLMs are custom LLMs (Language Models) interfaces that allow you to interact with AI models hosted on SambaNova's offerings - SambaNova Cloud and SambaStudio

 ## Key Features: